American Roulette vs. European Roulette - Which Is Best?

 House Edge:With only one zero pocket, the house edge is reduced to 2.70%.

 Special Rules: This variation may allow French rules that involve the zero pocket and even-money bets.
 'En prison' and 'la partage' further reduce the house edge on even-money bets to 1.35%.

 Which Variant is Better?

-Before we can say which version of the game is better, we need to take a look at the one difference between the wheels: the '00' pocket.
+Most of the rules for these two variations are identical.
+Both offer the same payouts for the bets they have in common.
+Before we can say which version of the game is better, we need to look at the main difference between the wheels - the number of zero pockets.

-Based on this connection between the zeros and the house edge, you may have already guessed that European wheels are better for the gambler!
-Let's run the numbers to see exactly how different these two situations are:
+You may have already guessed that this makes European wheels better for the gambler!
+Let's run the numbers to see exactly how different the house edges are: